Antique 19th Century Handcrafted Shekhawati Door With Frame | Teakwood With Green Patina, Brass Inlay & Ironwork | Indian Architectural Piece

 • Origin: Shekhawati, Rajasthan, India

-• Material: Solid teakwood with brass and forged ironwork
+• Material: Solid teakwood with brass and wrought-iron detailing

 • Weight: Approx. 450 kg

-• Condition: Structurally sound, with original hardware, patina, and aged wear intact
+• Condition: Structurally sound, with original hardware and aged patina

 Exclusively at Regen Bespoke